Skip to content

 --force replaces the current local PostgreSQL data so the environment matches the selected backup.

-If you already have a local .sql, .gz, or .dump file, you can skip the cloud download and import it directly:
+If you have a local .sql, .gz, or .dump file (LCP or self-hosted):

 bash